 sujatha baliga’s work is characterized by an equal dedication to people who’ve experienced and caused harm and violence.
 A former victim advocate and public defender, sujatha is a frequent guest lecturer at universities and conferences about her decades of restorative justice work.
 She also speaks publicly and inside prisons about her own experiences as a survivor of child sexual abuse and her path to forgiveness.
 Her personal and research interests include the forgiveness of seemingly unforgivable acts, survivor-led movements, restorative justice’s potential impact on racial disparities in our legal systems, and Buddhist approaches to conflict transformation.
 She’s a member of the Gyuto Foundation in Richmond, CA, where she leads meditation on Monday nights.
 She was named a 2019 MacArthur Fellow.

 The three talks featured in this video include Summit Convener Thomas Hübl with Dr. Stephen Porges, Summit Co-Host Dr. Angel Acosta with Dr. Bayo Akomolafe, and Thomas Hübl with Christiana Figueres.

-The Pocket Project is a non-profit organization dedicated to healing collective trauma and reducing its effects on our global culture.
+The Pocket Project is a nonprofit organization dedicated to growing a culture of trauma-informed care.
+We develop training, consulting, and social impact projects that contribute to the global restoration movement.
 Click Here to Learn More ➤